giantswarm/docs/src/content/advanced/cost-optimization/workload-clusters-scale-down/index.md

     parent: cost-optimization
 last_review_date: 2021-11-15
 user_questions:
-- How can i scale down cluster nodes to 0?
+- How can I scale down cluster nodes to 0?
 - How can I silence alerts from the clusters?
 aliases:
 owner: